astuto/astuto/README.md

 ## Contributing

-Astuto is licensed under the [GNU GPLv3](https://github.com/riggraz/astuto/blob/master/LICENSE) license.
 You are welcome to contribute:
 * Read our [Contributing guidelines](https://github.com/riggraz/astuto/blob/main/CONTRIBUTING.md)
 * Join the [Discord channel](https://discord.gg/SrtUMRp) to get in touch.